walterrowe/magick-frames/README.md

 - (NEW) Option ` -ic ` specifies the color of the interior pin-stripe for solid borders
 - (NEW) Option ` -oc ` specifies the color of the exterior border for solid borders
 - (CHANGE) Add new styles in the property lists in CreateStyleDroplets.

+The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
+The interior pin-stripe will be 2 pixels wide.
+If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

 ## Examples